Chinese fugitive caught in Benguet house linked to Harry Roque

 This is AI generated summarization, which may have errors.
 For context, always refer to the full article.

-MANILA, Philippines — The Cambodian caught in a house in Tuba, Benguet was not Cambodian after all, said Senator Risa Hontiveros, but a Chinese fugitive.
+MANILA, Philippines — The man caught in a house in Tuba, Benguet, on Saturday, July 27, was not Cambodian but a Chinese fugitive, according to Senator Risa Hontiveros.

 “The Cambodian passport held by the man is fake.
 He’s really Chinese and as per our Chinese informant, he’s a red notice fugitive, very high-level, and he has already defrauded 100,000 people,” Hontiveros said on Monday, July 29, as the Senate continued its inquiry into illegal Philippine Offshore Gaming Operations (POGOs).

-The Bureau of Immigration (BI) executed a mission order to “raid” a house in Barangay Poblacion in Tuba, Benguet, on Saturday, July 27.
+The Bureau of Immigration (BI) executed a mission order to raid a house in Barangay Poblacion in Tuba, Benguet, on Saturday.
 BI said it was acting on an information that one of the house occupants was a Chinese woman who’s a person of interest in the Bamban, Tarlac POGO investigation.
 The BI found instead a supposed Cambodian, Khuon Moeurn, and a Chinese woman Wang Keping, neither of whom was the target of the operation.

-Harry Roque, who was spokesperson for former president Rodrigo Duterte, confirmed to the Senate that he “has interest” in the house.
-The house is owned by a corporation called PH2, which is in turn owned by Roque’s family corporation, Biancham Holdings and Trading.
-Roque said however, that the house has been leased to a Chinese national called Wan Yun.
+Harry Roque, who was spokesperson for former president Rodrigo Duterte, confirmed to the Senate that he “has interest” in the Tuba house.
+It’s owned by a corporation called PH2, which is owned by Roque’s family corporation, Biancham Holdings and Trading.
+Roque said, however, that the house has been leased to a Chinese national called Wan Yun.

 “Tinirahan ko po yan nung ako po’y umalis ng gobyerno, and I do have an interest in the corporation that owns it.
 Pero, wala po sa akin ang possession ng bahay na yan,” said Roque.